TOP 10 Best Rebounders and Mini Trampolines available in Canada

 Alright.
 Once assembled, the trampoline is a breath of fresh air.
 Instead of consisting of black and blacker parts, this one has a lively blue safety skirt that’s eye-catching.
-It looks sturdy and the balance bar in a tad different than in other rebounders.
+It looks sturdy and the balance bar is a tad different than in other rebounders.

 The trampoline is metric-sized, with a width of 102 cm, which amounts to slightly above 40 inches.
 That’s quite large for a rebounder.
-There is about 70 centimetres of useful jumping surface overall.
+There are about 70 centimetres of useful jumping surface overall.
 With the stability bar, it is 126 centimetres high.
 But it’s not too bulky, weighing 9 kilograms.
-Unlike most other rebounders, this is rated ages 3 and up – although we would advise against that, as there is no enclosure and the stability bar needs to be removed before kids bounce on it, since it is set too high for them and they cannot reach it.
+Unlike most other rebounders, this is rated for ages 3 and up – although we would advise against that, as there is no enclosure and the stability bar needs to be removed before kids bounce on it since it is set too high for them and they cannot reach it.

-We liked how the bar was designed, with two handles protruding form a single-pole bar.
+We liked how the bar was designed, with two handles protruding from a single-pole bar.
 This makes for simple assembly, but the bar can be wobbly.
 Do not rely on it too much – the trampoline can tilt forwards, which is very unpleasant and can occur especially if you set the bar to its highest position.
 But the trampoline itself is very stable thanks to rubberized wide feet.

 We were pleasantly surprised with this trampoline, which turned out to be a “dark horse” of this comparison.
-It’s pleasant to bounce on, extremely sturdy, foldable and comes with detailed instructions.
+It’s pleasant to bounce on, extremely sturdy, foldable, and comes with detailed instructions.
 We recommend this trampoline if you don’t mind the sometimes inadequate stability bar – but you can take it down if it bothers you.